Sofia Richie Refers To Kylie Jenner As Her ‘Best Friend’ In An Instagram Video

 Sofia Richie took a moment from Kylie Jenner’s birthday trip to share how much she loves and appreciates the beauty mogul.

 Jenner recently shared a montage video of her epic trip to Italy for her 22nd birthday, which took place earlier this month.
-People reports that in the Instagram clip, Richie showed how much she loves Jenner.
+People reports that in the Instagram clip, Richie showed how much she loved Jenner.
 During her message to Jenner, Richie referred to her as her “best friend.”
-The model also shared how grateful she is that the two friends are so close.
+The model also shared how grateful she was that the two friends were so close.

 “Kylie, you’re 22 and you’ve always been one year cooler than me,” said Richie, 21.
 “But I love you.
 You’re my best friend.
 I don’t know what life would be like without you.”